braver/ColorConverter/README.md

-# ColorConvertor for Sublime Text
+# ColorConverter for Sublime Text

 Convert colors (e.g. in CSS) from one format to another.
 The following formats are supported as both input and output.